deficollective/defiscan/src/content/protocols/venus-protocol.md

 # Governance

 Venus Protocol utilized Compound's `Governor Bravo` framework to implement their _Governance Structure_.
-Any privileged access roles in the entire protocol are either directly or indirectly controlled by the _Governance_.
+Any privileged access role in the entire protocol is either directly or indirectly controlled by the _Governance_.
 A three-tiered timelock structure is implemented for different proposal urgencies that can be specified in the proposal.
 However, only the `Normal Timelock` and `Fast Timelock` contracts are currently utilized.
 The `Normal Timelock` is configured as the `admin` of all contracts with such a privileged role, while the `Fast Timelock` has specific access rights through the `accessControlManager`.
 While their configuration can change, these timelock contracts are currently configured as follows:
 * `Normal Timelock`:
    * `votingDelay`: 1 block